rewiko/rewiko.github.io/content/posts/kubernetes-network-policies/KubernetesNetworkPolicies.md

 Cilium will allow you to (non-exhaustive list):
 - Restrict network communication within the cluster
-- Allow and block access to external endpoint (databases) to a specific namespaces/applications
+- Allow and block access to external endpoint (eg: databases) to a specific namespaces/applications
 - Block "malicious" ips at the cluster level, the owner of the kubernetes namespaces won't be able to overwrite blocked ips defined at the cluster level (Deny Cluster-wide Cilium Network Policies)
 - Least privilege access (block any traffic by default)